-- On epigenesis, see The Fold (University of Minnesota Press, 1993), pp. 9-10; Le Pli (Minuit, 1988), pp. 14-15. - See this topic developed in the 28 October 1986 meeting. - Here Deleuze speaks directly to a colleague in mathematics who, although he remains unnamed, is Marcel Maarek, identified with a last name in the 3 February 1987 sessions.
-Among other courses, Maarek taught logic both in mathematics and for the philosophy department at Vincennes.
-See Octaviana Bibliothèque numérique for archives on Vincennes, https://octaviana.fr/items/browse?collection=633. - In fact, this presentation will take place in the 27 January 1987 class. - Cf. chapters 2, 5, and 7 in The Fold for discussions on singularities. - The two students are Pascale Criton and Vincent Valls who both speak during Deleuze's final seminar, 2 June 1987. - Pinhas discusses recent developments of harmony in music and in electronic technology, notably the harmonizer; Pinhas returns to this topic in the 2 June 1987 discussion. - This is a composition, originally from 1981, by Pierre Boulez, for a large chamber orchestra with six percussion soloists and live electronic music, with successive versions in 1982 and 1984.
+2 On epigenesis, see The Fold (University of Minnesota Press, 1993), pp. 9-10; Le Pli (Minuit, 1988), pp. 14-15.

+3 See this topic developed in the 28 October 1986 meeting.

+4 Here Deleuze speaks directly to a colleague in mathematics who remains unnamed, but who will later simply be identified as Marek, in the 3 February 1987 sessions.

+5 In fact, this presentation will take place in the 27 January 1987 class.

+6 Cf. chapters 2, 5, and 7 in The Fold for discussions on singularities.

+7 The two students are Pascale Criton and Vincent Valls who both speak during Deleuze's final seminar, 2 June 1987.

+8 Pinhas discusses recent developments of harmony in music and in electronic technology, notably the harmonizer; Pinhas returns to this topic in the 2 June 1987 discussion.

+9 This is a composition, originally from 1981, by Pierre Boulez, for a large chamber orchestra with six percussion soloists and live electronic music, with successive versions in 1982 and 1984.

+1 On this first Tuesday of 1987, Deleuze again meets with his seminar on Leibniz and the Baroque, and no doubt, his earlier plan had been to commence the second part of the course with the new year.
+However, in fall 1986, the seminar had only 3 full meetings -- 28 October, 4 November, and 18 November -- before the meeting schedule was disrupted by historical events, specifically the engagement of students, and certainly supportive faculty, in protests against proposed revisions of the education system by the conservative government of Prime Minister Jacques Chirac.
+Consequently, while it is unclear if Deleuze had previously planned to meet with the seminar on the final Tuesday, 16 December, before Christmas break, meet he did in a session that summarized most key points previously made and presented new points to the course development.
+The new content of the 16 December session is of particular interest since only the second half of the 6 January session is available from the Bibliothèque Nationale archives.
+So, the latter points made on 16 December might help us understand where Deleuze left off before vacation and thus where he might have continued at the start of this final session of the seminar's first segment.